Bolton's Muamba critically ill after collapsing

 "Everyone at the club sends their best wishes to Fabrice Muamba and his family," Spurs said on their Twitter feed.

-Muamba joined Bolton from Birmingham City in 2008 in a deal worth over 5 million pounds ($7.9 million) and has made 130 league appearances for the club.
+Muamba joined Bolton from Birmingham City in 2008 in a deal worth over 5 million pounds and has made 130 league appearances for the club.

 He came through Arsenal's youth academy and made two League Cup appearances for the Gunners in the 2005-06 season.